Private DNS: Best Practices

 For on premises networks, you will usually want to deploy a DNS server on a host on the internal network.

-Thinking a bit about your DNS structure before deploying will pay off in the end.
+Thinking about your DNS structure before deploying will pay off in the end.

 For example, it can be very useful to define DNS zones that map to permissions or roles you’d like to configure in Twingate.